maayanzahavi/YouTubeProject-CppServer/wiki/EnvironmentSetup/Android.md

 1. Clone the relevant repository to Android Studio
 2. Ensure your Android device is connected, or start an emulator.
 3. Configure the Base URL (detailed below).
-4. Run the project by clicking the Run button in Android Studio.
+4. Run the project by clicking the run button in Android Studio.

 ## Configuring the Base URL